rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 - Share glimpse of the books you read and liked.
 Share your thoughts and favorite quotes with glimpse.

-- Create your library by adding books to the collection as currently reading, want to read and read.
+- Create your library by adding books to the collection as currently reading, want to read, and read.

-- Create your own glimpse profile that you can share with your friends.
+- Create your glimpse profile that you can share with your friends.

 - Follow other readers and get suggestions from them.